Previous Page Next Page

 3431 Request from Field Staff

-If field staff requests a recorded call or report documentation, the intake specialist tells them that the request must:
+When field staff requests a recorded call or report documentation, the intake specialist informs field staff that the request must:

-• Be made by field staff of supervisory level or above.
+• Be made by a staff member at the supervisory level or above.

 • Include the report ID, case number, or enough details to locate the call.